Personal Insolvency UK: What Is Personal Insolvency?

 To limit the consequences of insolvency, or ideally avoid it entirely, it’s absolutely vital to speak to an accredited professional.
 This conversation should take place as early as possible.

-The sooner the process of debt management can begin, the potentially lower the personal or professional impact on an individual.
+The sooner the process of debt management plans can begin, the potentially lower the personal or professional impact on an individual.

 Personal Insolvency UK: Additional resources